People with certain medical conditions encounter special problems in transit.

 Pregnancy and Travel

 Pregnancy is generally not affected by flying on a jet.
-However, pregnant women who are close to their due date (over 36 weeks gestation) and those at risk of miscarriage Miscarriage A miscarriage is the loss of a fetus due to natural causes before 20 weeks of pregnancy.
-Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect)... read more , premature delivery Preterm Labor Labor that occurs before 37 weeks of pregnancy is considered preterm.
+However, pregnant women who are close to their due date (over 36 weeks gestation) and those at risk of miscarriage Miscarriage A miscarriage is the loss of a fetus before 20 weeks of pregnancy.
+Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such... read more , premature delivery Preterm Labor Labor that occurs before 37 weeks of pregnancy is considered preterm.
 Babies born prematurely can have serious health problems.
 The diagnosis of preterm labor is usually obvious.
-Measures such... read more , or placental abruption Placental Abruption Placental abruption is the premature detachment of a normally positioned placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
-Women may have vaginal bleeding and/or severe... read more should avoid flying and traveling long distances.
+Measures such... read more , or placental abruption Placental Abruption Placental abruption is the premature detachment of the placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
+Women may have abdominal pain and tenderness and vaginal bleeding... read more should avoid flying and traveling long distances.
 Most airlines have policies regarding travel for pregnant women, and these policies should be checked before tickets are purchased.
 For instance, an airline may require that a woman in her 9th month of pregnancy who wants to fly must have a doctor's written approval letter dated within 72 hours of departure that states her expected delivery date.
 Pregnant women traveling long distances should take precautions to reduce the risk of blood clots (such as getting up often when traveling by airplane and stopping to take short walks when traveling by car) and dehydration.
 Seat belts should be fastened below the abdomen and across the hips to prevent injury to the fetus.

-Pregnant women should avoid live vaccines, including yellow fever, measles-mumps-rubella, varicella (chickenpox), and typhoid fever by mouth (see table Vaccines for International Travel Vaccines for International Travel*,† ).
+Pregnant women should avoid live vaccines Vaccination Restrictions and Precautions Immunization (vaccination) helps the body defend itself against diseases caused by certain bacteria or viruses.
+Immunity (the ability of the body to defend itself against diseases caused by... read more , including yellow fever, measles-mumps-rubella, varicella (chickenpox), and typhoid fever by mouth (see table Vaccines for International Travel Vaccines for International Travel*,† ).

 Pregnant women should avoid prolonged use of water purification tablets that contain iodine because iodine can affect development of the thyroid gland in the fetus.